A Slice of Pure Bliss: My Raspberry Chocolate Mousse Cake Story

 Step 2: Craft the Silky Raspberry Mousse

 Now for the magic!
 In a saucepan, combine the raspberries and sugar.
 Cook over medium heat, stirring as the berries burst and release their deep red juice.
 The kitchen will smell amazing.
 Once thickened, push the mixture through a fine sieve to get a smooth, seedless puree.
 In a small bowl, sprinkle the gelatin over 2 tablespoons of water.
 Let it sit for 5 minutes to « bloom, » then gently heat until liquid.
-In a large, cold bowl, whip the heavy cream and confectioners’ sugar until you have firm peaks.
+In a large, cold bowl, whip the heavy cream until it holds soft peaks.
+In a separate, cold bowl, whip the heavy cream and confectioners’ sugar until you have firm peaks.
 Gently fold the raspberry puree and dissolved gelatin into the whipped cream.
 Watch as it turns a beautiful, soft pink.
 Refrigerate it while you assemble.

 Step 3: Assemble and Add the Ganache Glaze